gotthisrandomly/php-project/README.md

 1. Navigate to the project URL in your web browser
 2. The home page (`/`) will display a welcome message and links to available games
 3. Click on "Play Slots" to access the slot machine game
-4. Set your bet amount and click "Spin" to play the slot machine

 ## Slot Machine Game